um-dsp/MalEvol/README.md

 > Drop your "PCAP" files in the main directory
 ####
-> Create two folders "dumps" and "reports" and
+> Create two folders "dumps" and "reports"

 ### Web traffic analysis for a given pcap file